The master's program Computer Science

 Study Profiles (Majors)

-At the start of the Master program each student has to decide for one of the study profiles or majors.
+At the start of the Master program each student has to decide for one of three study profiles or majors – "Autonomous Systems", "Service Technology and Engineering" and "Visual Computing".
 The theoretical and methodological foundations as well as the core and extended modules are specific for each profile and can be chosen from the respective catalogs.
-Information about the content of each profile can be found here:
+Information about the content of each profile can be found below.

-When you want to get a detailed overview over seminars and lecture that belong to each of the offered profiles, you can have a look at the handbook of modules for the current semester.
+If you want to get a detailed overview over seminars and lecture that belong to each of the offered profiles, you can also take a look at the handbook of modules for the current semester.
 This document is the basis for the program taught in each semester.
 However, not all lectures and seminars are offered each semester.

 Autonomous Systems can assist humans in dangerous environments or manufacturing processes and have already become a substantial part of our everyday life with learning spam filters, learning recommender systems on commercial websites and trading algorithms.
 Most major IT companies like Google, Microsoft or Yahoo have already setup large Machine Learning research departments to remain competitive in the commercial exploitation of large scale user data.
 Automotive industry is pressing research on autonomous cars.
 Energy industry investigates into smart grids and intelligent power units to autonomously decide on energy consumption, production and storage.
 The fact that industrial products are no more static solutions but adaptive, reactive and able to learn from humans and the enormous data available requires a transitional change in the needed technologies.
 In the future, autonomous systems will be integrated in most hardware systems that are able to learn to fulfil flexible tasks in everyday life and industrial environments.
 The Major in Autonomous Systems in Computer Science combines education in machine learning, artificial intelligence, decision making & planning and robotics based on technical systems with sensors & actuators, hardware and software systems as well as parallel and distributed computing resources.